UniversalScientificTechnologies/xDOS_doc/record_format.md

 The v2 stream can be viewed as three groups:

 - **Header messages**: emitted once at the beginning of the file.
-They describe *what device produced the data*.
+They describe *what device produced the data* and the parameters needed to interpret it.
 - **Particle messages**: the actual radiation/event payload, emitted repeatedly in fixed integration blocks (uasually 10 s).
 A block starts with `$START`, may contain many `$E` lines, and ends with `$STOP`.
 - **Status messages**: emitted on a lower frequenty (or on specific service events).
 They carry environmental readings, battery health, and RTC/service state.